SamuelZhaoY/objc-test-stub-generator/README.md

 It simply looks into each file for the first Objective-C class declaration, takes the class name to name the generated XCTestCase class after it and scans for declared public instance-methods to generate one test-method for each one declared.

 Generated XCTestCases are written out into files with equal name.

+You simply need to configure the pathToProject, projectName, basePathForTests settings.
+The rest can be left as-is, as starting point.

+# configuration
+$pathToProject  = realpath('.');
+$projectName	= 'testProject';

+// base path for creating the files with the generated test cases
+$basePathForTests	= './Tests/';

+// integrate imports for OCMock and OCMockObject usage?
+$useOCMock 			= false;
+$useOCMockObject	= false;

+Blacklisting, to avoid generating unnecessary test classes:
+$ignoreClassesWithoutMethods = true; // if you want to avoid generating test cases for classes without methods.

+// list of lower case class names we will generate no test class for.
+$useClassBlacklist   = false;
+$ignoreClassesByName = array(
+	'appdelegate',
+);